Homemade Rose Body Cream

 Equipment Prep

 Sanitize your utensils by boiling them in distilled water and allowing to dry.
 This includes mixing containers, whisks, and any spoons or spatulas that may come in contact with your mask.
 Your products must be as free of germs, bacteria, and microbes as possible.
-If you’re a beginner DIY’er and unsure about how to best avoid bacterial and mold growth in your homemade self care products, check out our quick guide to cosmetic preservatives.
+If you’re a beginner, you might feel unsure about avoiding bacterial growth.
+You may also wonder about mold growth in your homemade self-care products.
+Check out our quick guide to cosmetic preservatives.

 What You Will Need